 However, we want this to occur when the button is clicked, not when the page is loaded as we have seen so far.
-To do this, we'll introduce the .on() method.
-This method allows us to specify any DOM event and to attach a behavior to it.
-In this case, the event is called click, and the behavior is a function consisting of our previous one-liner:
+To do this, we'll introduce the .bind() method.
+This method allows us to specify any DOM event, and to attach a behavior to it.
+In this case, the event is called click, and the behavior is a function consisting of our preceding one-liner:

 '''

 $(document).ready(function() {

-$('#switcher-large').on('click', function() {
+$('#switcher-large').bind('click', function() {

 $('body').addClass('large');

 });

 });

 '''

-Now when the button gets clicked on, our code runs and the text is enlarged:
+Now when the button gets clicked, our code runs, and the text is enlarged, as shown in the following screenshot:

 That's all there is to binding a behavior to an event.
-The advantages we discussed with the .ready() method apply here as well.
-Multiple calls to .on() coexist nicely, appending additional behaviors to the same event as necessary.
+The advantages we discussed with the .ready() method apply here, as well.
+Multiple calls to .bind() coexist nicely, appending additional behaviors to the same event as necessary.